MMintLab/touch2touch/README.md

 # touch2touch
+Today's touch sensors come in many shapes and sizes.
+This has made it challenging to develop general-purpose touch processing methods since models are generally tied to one specific sensor design.
+We address this problem by performing cross-modal prediction between touch sensors: given the tactile signal from one sensor, we use a generative model to estimate how the same physical contact would be perceived by another sensor.
+This allows us to apply sensor-specific methods to the generated signal.
+We implement this idea by training a diffusion model to translate between the popular GelSlim and Soft Bubble sensors.
+As a downstream task, we perform in-hand object pose estimation using GelSlim sensors while using an algorithm that operates only on Soft Bubble signals.

 This repository shows the main files to:
  * Training a cross-modal tactile generation model using the Stable Diffusion architecture (Coming soon).